MicroFocus/universal-discovery-cmdb-samples/README.md

 * Job sync

-  This use case runs full sync and then delta sync of all jobs under inactive integration points.
+  This sample case runs full sync and then delta sync of all jobs under inactive integration points.

   1. Create an integration point that includes both push and population jobs in it.
 Do not activate it immediately.